department-of-veterans-affairs/va.gov-team/content/chatbot-copy.md

 [add questions based on message bank - per below order]

-- [13] What is VA doing to deal with COVID-19?
+- [13] What's VA doing to deal with COVID-19?
 - [35] What steps can I take to protect myself and others from COVID-19?
 - [34] If I need to leave my house, how do I stay safe?
 - [36] Should I wear a mask?